Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Dynamical process

 Fig. \ref{fig:Timescale} compares the timescales for 2G/2G binary formation through different channels.
 In the GW capture channel (orange), the 2G–2G encounter timescale is long, but once formed, the binary merges rapidly.
 For tidal capture (green), the ratio $T_\mathrm{m}^{\2G/S}/T_{\2G/S-\2G}\ll1$ indicates that 2G/S binaries merge before encountering another 2G BH.
 These mergers may potentially produce micro tidal disruption events, making this channel ineffective for 2G/2G binary production.
 The binary–single channel operates mainly at larger galactic distance $R$, where stellar binaries survive ($a_{s/s}\gtrsim2R_s$).
-A newly formed 2G/S binary may undergo an exchange interaction to form a 2G/2G binary, but the resulting system can be easily disrupted by the subsequent scatterings ($T_\mathrm{m}/T_\mathrm{evap}\gg1$).
-However, including the ZLK effect from the SMBH can increase the eccentricity and accelerate mergers, with $T_\mathrm{m}^\zlk\simeq T_{\mathrm{m},0}(1-e_\m^2)^3$, where $T_{\mathrm{m},0}\equiv[5c^5 a_{\2G/\2G}^4]/[256 G^3 (2m_{\2G/\2G})^2 \mu_{\2G,\2G}]$ and $e_\m$ is the maximum eccentricity attained through ZLK oscillations \cite{Liu et al 2015,Liu-ApJ,Liu-HierarchicalMerger,ZLK property}.
+A newly formed 2G/S binary may undergo an exchange interaction to form a 2G/2G binary, which subsequently merges efficiently ($T_\mathrm{m}/T_\mathrm{evap}\lesssim1$), thereby avoiding disruption by subsequent scatterings.

+Note that including the ZLK effect from the SMBH can increase the eccentricity and accelerate mergers, with $T_\mathrm{m}^\zlk\simeq T_{\mathrm{m},0}(1-e_\m^2)^3$, where $T_{\mathrm{m},0}\equiv[5c^5 a_{\2G/\2G}^4]/[256 G^3 (2m_{\2G/\2G})^2 \mu_{\2G,\2G}]$ and $e_\m$ is the maximum eccentricity attained through ZLK oscillations \footnote{ To account for the ZLK effect, we model the 2G/2G binary as moving on a moderately eccentric orbit (eccentricity $\sim$0.5) around the central SMBH. } \citep[e.g.,][]{Liu et al 2015,Liu-ApJ,Liu-HierarchicalMerger}.
 Our analysis includes both GW-driven orbital decay and ZLK-induced merger mechanisms across all channels.
-Note that for 2G/S binaries, the small semi-major axis strongly suppresses the ZLK effect, giving $T_\mathrm{m}\simeq T_\mathrm{m}^\zlk$.
-In contrast, for 2G/2G binaries, the ZLK effect becomes efficient due to large $a_{\2G/\2G}^\mathrm{BS}$ - This is often essential for achieving merger before evaporation.
+For the binaries shown in Fig. \ref{fig:Timescale}, the small semi-major axis strongly suppresses the ZLK effect.
+However, for 2G/2G BHBs formed through binary–single scattering (which have a broad semi-major axis distribution), the ZLK effect may become efficient if we adopt values from the upper tail of the semi-major axis distribution rather than its peak (see Appendix \ref{App:Appendix B}).